What is a Parador?

 The buildings are varied, monasteries, castles, palaces or even convents.
 The idea behind the paradors was to maintain these significant buildings by creating a business that would support the upkeep of the site.
 This way these sites could also be enjoyed by travellers interested in these monuments around Spain.

 When planning travel around Spain it is worth checking out their locations to see if you are close to one on your route.

 Paradores in Spain

-On my travels so far I have visited two other Paradores, in Tortosa and in Ronda.
+On my travels so far I have visited many other Paradores.
+In places such as Tortosa Guadalupe Lorca and Ronda.
 You don´t need to stay over there to see inside, most have restaurants or cafés where non residents can dine.